Žižkov TV Tower

 VINOHRADY SIGHTS: Church of St. Ludmila | Jiřího z Poděbrad Square | Mánesova Street | Náměstí Míru Square | National House of Vinohrady | Vinohrady Cemeteries | Vinohrady Market Hall | Vinohrady Theatre | Žižkov TV Tower

 A short walk from the Jiřího z Poděbrad Square is Prague's TV tower that provides a fantastic 360-degree view of Prague through the windows of its observation deck.
 It is located in Mahlerovy sady (Mahler Gardens) off of Ondříčkova street, just outside of Vinohrady in the neighboring district of Žižkov - essentially in the center of the city.
 The controversial tower was built in 1985 - 1992 despite the protests of locals who feared that this giant construction would become an eyesore to Prague.
-In recent years, it's become known for the baby sculptures attached to it (created by artist David Černý) that give the impression of babies crawling up and down the tower.
+In the year 2000, baby sculptures created by artist David Černý were attached to the tower and give the impression of babies crawling up and down the tower.